 As COVID-19 swept into Idaho last year, churches and other service organizations that would typically step in to provide food service to residents without homes had to shut down, leaving just Interfaith Sanctuary and the Boise Rescue Mission to continue meal service in the Cooper Court area.

 Interfaith began feeding both the guests who stayed at the shelter and anyone that needed a meal.
 Interfaith’s building doesn’t have a kitchen, so staff began searching for a food trailer that would expand our capacity to provide meals.
-True Hope Church offered up their trailer as a donation.
+True Hope Church offered funding to purchase a trailer.

 “The food trailer allows us to make more food and get it to anyone for breakfast, lunch, and dinner.
 Additionally, because we had such a big need paired with a small staff, we brought our guests in and created a food training program,” said Jodi Peterson-Stigers, executive director at Interfaith Sanctuary.